Amorim33/React_App/README.md

 # React_App
-Course project of "React - The Complete Guide" form Udemy
+Course project of "React - The Complete Guide" from Udemy